pitambarkhanra/energy_landscape_analysis/Variational_Bayes/README.md

 VEM.Boltzmann is the function to calculate the parameter values using the variational Bayes approximation method.
 This function is contained in `VEM.R`.

 # Sample dataset:
-[NM: What is the argument of this sentence?
-What file contains the example usage?]
-Example usage of `Bayesian_main.R` with a dummy data set named `Sample_data.mat`.
-The file `Sample_data.mat` contains a synthetic concatenated data from 4 participants and 1000 time points for each participant [NM: sounds like 4 data sets, but there is only one file, i.e., Sample_data.mat.
-Confusing][PK: It's the concatenated dataset for four participants, I have mentioned.].
+The file `Sample_data.mat` contains a synthetic concatenated data from 4 participants and 1000 time points for each participant [NM: The Conventional folder contains 4 data files.
+Are they the 4 original data sets from which this concatenated data set is computed?
+Confusing.].

 # Concatenation procedure:
 Let $(a_i)_{m \times n}$ [NM: This is an invalid notation.
 Is each $a_i$ a $m \times n$ matrix?
 Also, better use the same notation as in the paper, that is, $N$ for the number of ROIs and $t_{\max}$ (was it?) for the number of time points, including the code.
 Those small details will annoy and confuse users/readers.] be a binarized (i.e., 0 or 1) time series data for participant $i$, where $m$ is the number of time points, and $n$ is the number of ROIs.
 Then, the concatenated data will be in the form binarizedData [NM: What does this binarizedData mean?
 Is this the name of the variable you use in the file?
 If so, it is fine but please say that.] $=[a_1;a_2; \ldots ;a_i]$.
 [NM: This should be wrong, as $i$ is not the number of participants but it is an index for the participant.]